candicebruyea/learning/readme.md

 2. I copy these physical notes into a .md file using [Markdown](markdown.md) formatting.
 I use PHP Storm to create and manage these files.
 3. I upload the .md files to a Github repository

+## Why Physical Notes?
+Cornell Notes prompt my brain to consider new material in several different ways, whereas typing my notes is too passive for me to do any deep thinking.

 ## Why Markdown?
 Markdown is an easy way to write plaintext and convert it to valid html.
 Thus, content is easily recorded and easily reformatted later for publishing.